 Finding Award Availability

 Therefore, you’ll have to search on either Japan Airlines, Qantas, or British Airways.
-If you’re trying to search over multiple dates, Qantas is probably the easiest to search.
+If you’re trying to search over multiple dates, Qantas is probably the easiest to use.
 If you have specific dates, I find it easier to use British Airways for award searches.
 You’ll want to search segment by segment (i.e. if you want SFO – HKG – PEK, search SFO – HKG first then HKG – PEK).

 As you can see on the SFO – HKG flight, there are 3 premium economy seats, 5 business class seats and 1 first class seat remaining.
 The further out you look the better the award availability will be.
 Keep in mind that Cathay Pacific does release some seats closer to the actual flight date.